Corporation in Canada

 Benefits of Incorporation

 A corporation has the same rights and obligations under Canadian law as a natural person.
 A corporation can acquire assets, go into debt, enter into contracts, sue or be sued, etc.

-In comparison, a sole proprietor conducting his business in Ontario pays 40.16% income tax, when his taxable income exceeds $132,406.
+In comparison, a sole proprietor conducting business in Ontario pays 40.16% income tax, when the taxable income exceeds $132,406.

-Corporations often are able to borrow at a much lower rate than other forms of business.
-Banks usually consider loans to corporations as being less risky investments.
+Corporations often are able to borrow at a much lower rate than other forms of businesses.
+Banks usually consider loans to corporations as being a less risky investment.

 Unlike a sole proprietorship or partnership, a corporation does not cease to exist upon the death of its owners.